Skip to main content

 Margins keep your text and important design elements away from the edge, preventing them from getting cut off after printing.
 A general guideline is to maintain a 0.25-inch safe margin from the edge of your design.
 This ensures your design elements stay within the printable area and avoid cropping during printing.

-Step 5: Proofread and Review
+Step 5: Embed Fonts and Outline Text

 The final step in preparing your file for printing may seem simple, but it is one of the most critical stages.
 It involves double-checking your document for any spelling or grammatical errors, pixelation, and colour accuracy.
 Once your file goes into printing, any changes made will result in additional expenses in both time and money.